Robotics is a fast-developing and exciting new branch of technology.

 Your first year covers the basics of programming, intelligence algorithms, and how robots learn about their environment.

 Your second year builds on this knowledge to investigate the tools behind artificial intelligence systems and how to build a system from scratch.

 In your third year of study, you’ll bring this knowledge together and start to develop artificial intelligence programmes and consider the ethical implications of these.
 Create state of the art algorithms and processes in your final year.

-In your first year you’ll learn about programming, and the physics and maths which underpin electronic systems.
+In your first year you’ll learn about programming and the physics and maths that underpin electronic systems.

 In your second and third years, you’ll learn about the sensors and actuators that allow robots to interact with the world including sound, vision, and touch sensors.
 You’ll also explore the ethics of robotics and build and take control of a robot.

 Graduates will have expertise in advanced mechatronics, understand how robots learn about new environments, and be able to design and build complete robotic systems.